elbosso/expect-dialog-ca/docs/buildpki.md

-useful for clients wanting a signature from this CA. For example: if you had a component CA set up named issuecomp - that is one that for example issues TLS server certificates or code signing certificates and so on - the contents of folder etc would look soewhat like this:
+useful for clients wanting a signature from this CA. For example: if you had a component CA set up named issuecomp - that is one that for example issues TLS server certificates or code signing certificates and so on - the contents of folder etc would look somewhat like this:

  * issuecomp-ca.conf
  * client.conf